cubiclesoft/ultimate-web-scraper/docs/websocket.md

 * $url - A string containing a WebSocket URL (starts with ws:// or wss://).
 * $origin - A string containing an Origin URL.
-* $profile - A string containing a valid WebBrowser class profile string (default is "auto").
 * $options - An array of valid WebBrowser class options (Default is array()).
 * $web - A valid WebBrowser class instance (default is false, which means one will be created).